Elias Díaz Player Props: Rockies vs. Phillies

 Elias Díaz At The Plate

-- Diaz leads Colorado in total hits (20) this season while batting .339 with seven extra-base hits.
+- Diaz leads Colorado with 20 hits, batting .323 this season with seven extra-base hits.

-- He ranks 11th in batting average, 37th in on base percentage, and 32nd in slugging among qualified hitters in baseball.
+- He ranks 18th in batting average, 52nd in on base percentage, and 36th in slugging among the qualifying batters in baseball.

-- Diaz has picked up a hit in 14 of 19 games this season, with multiple hits five times.
+- Diaz has reached base via a hit in 14 games this year (of 20 played), and had multiple hits in five of those games.

-- In 19 games played this year, he has homered in two of them.
+- He has hit a home run in two of 20 games played this season, and in 3% of his plate appearances.

-- Diaz has driven in a run in eight games this season (42.1%), including three games with more than one RBI (15.8%).
+- Diaz has driven home a run in eight games this year (40.0%), including more than one RBI in 15.0% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.